 If you'd like to hear about the great stories that come out of the projects head to our Good News Stories page.

-To find out about applying for your own grant, head to the Apply for a grant page.
+To find out about applying for your own grant, head to the Application form page.

 - Ammerdown Project

 Following the Brexit vote, the Methodist Conference passed a resolution stating that ‘racism is a denial of the gospel and to stay silent when others are abused is to collude with those who seek to promote hatred and division’.
 The Methodist people are called to challenge racism and discrimination and this call is at the heart of the Ammerdown Project.
 The project sets out to challenge religious stereotypes and to break down the subsequent barriers through education, mutual understanding and projects that result in social cohesion.